ponnhide/patchworklib/README.md

 `pip install git+https://github.com/ponnhide/patchworklib.git`

 ## News
+#### 04222022: Version 0.4.2 is released.
+- A few bugs were fixed.

 #### 04182022: Version 0.4.1 is released.
 - `load_seaborngrid` can accepts a `seaborn.clustermap` plot.
 For details, see example code on [Google colab](https://colab.research.google.com/drive/1wQQyBHLNXJ5Ks6ev88IjXhGfT98SGJuM?usp=sharing)
-- Some bugs were fixed.
+- A few bugs were fixed.

 #### 03272022: Version 0.4.0 is released.
-- Add docstring for each method and class
+- Add docstring for each method and class.
-- Add some new methods of `patchworklib.Bricks` class to set common label, title, spine and colorbar for `Brick` objets in the `Bricks` object.
+- Add several new methods of `patchworklib.Bricks` class to set common label, title, spine and colorbar for `Brick` objets in the `Bricks` object.
 　For usage, please refer to the docstring or the example codes on [Google colab](https://colab.research.google.com/drive/1f06AQOqNnSYPjc9EkweC3_Hmy4abr-go?usp=sharing).

 #### 02042022: Version 0.3.6 is released.
-- Sum bugs relating with the function to arrange multiple polar plot objects.
+- A few bugs relating with the function to arrange multiple polar plot objects.

 #### 02042022: Version 0.3.5 is released.
-- Some bugs in `move_legend` were fixed.
+- A few bugs in `move_legend` were fixed.
 (The `move_legend` for seaborn grided plot was not working properly.)
 - Improved the speed of `savefig` operation.

 #### 01242022: Version 0.3.3 is released.
-- Some bugs were fixed
+- A few bugs were fixed.

 #### 01222022: Version 0.3.0 is released.
 <details>